Seeking Support for Metastatic Breast Cancer

 While a diagnosis of breast cancer has far-reaching impacts on an individual regardless of the stage, metastatic breast cancer can present some specific challenges that benefit from supportive services.

 Unlike earlier stage cancers, which typically have a defined period of surgery or treatment, people with metastatic breast cancer are generally in long-term treatment and may require frequent changes to their treatment plans.
 Multiple years of treatment can strain financial and emotional reserves.
-Sometimes friends and family that were very hands-on around the time of initial diagnosis may wane as time goes on.
+Sometimes, support from friends and family who were very hands-on around the time of your diagnosis may wane as time goes on.

 Additionally, those with metastatic breast cancer may feel that their needs and challenges aren’t fully addressed or understood in supportive spaces for breast cancer in general.
 They may seek out programs or psychosocial supports that are specifically tailored for people with metastatic breast cancer.